Basic Funding Research

 - The UA Libraries subscribe to three searchable funding databases

 - Pivot is a database developed through the Community of Science with over 400,000 funding opportunities.
 After you find the search terms that work for you, save the search to create a weekly funding alert specifically for your research interests.
+Research Gateway has a nice list of suggestions for using Pivot.

 - Grant Forward updates their database of funding opportunities twice weekly and also has a grants alert that you can receive.